-task can be accomplished by examining the responses to the employee survey and through group interviews with probation officers.
-It can also be supplemented with file reviews to assess how well structured decision-making tools are tied to treatment and supervision recommendations.
+Determining how well a department understands and employs best practices and evidence-based practices related to probation assignment and balancing supervision and monitoring with support for positive behavioral change can be accomplished in this portion of the review.
+This task can be accomplished by examining the responses to the employee survey and through group interviews with probation officers.
+It can also be supplemented with file reviews to assess how well structured decision-making tools and positive youth development principles associated with desired behavior changes are tied to treatment and supervision recommendations.
 Another important method involves solicitation of input from other key stakeholder interviews to ensure the full spectrum of perspectives regarding the department's challenges and most promising programs and practices.

 Once again, the findings and recommendations will be unique to each jurisdiction.
-However, the history of the Probation System Review process suggests that the likely focus areas for further examination and improvement will include:
+However, the history of the System Review process suggests that the likely focus areas for further examination and improvement will include:

-- Examination/improvement of decision-making tools (e.g. screening and/or assessment instruments, court reports, court process, etc.). - Examination/improvement of the criteria or methodology for the assignment of youth in particular types of court intervention or programs. - Examination/improvement of probation supervision strategies and methods and the corresponding oversight of same. - Undertaking significant data development efforts so that it has the data to gauge its effectiveness. - Constructing a new or improved benchmarking system for internal system performance, probation youth outcomes, or service provider results.
+- Examination/improvement of decision-making tools (e.g. screening and/or assessment instruments, court reports, court process, etc.). - Examination/improvement of the criteria or methodology for the assignment of youth in particular types of court intervention or programs. - Examination/improvement of probation supervision strategies and methods and the corresponding oversight of same (including application of adolescent development, pro-social connections are incorporated into case plans, and growth focused case management approaches). - Undertaking significant data development efforts so that it has the data to gauge its effectiveness. - Constructing a new or improved benchmarking system for internal system performance, probation youth outcomes, or service provider results.